-Our office works to support the continuity of education for three specific populations in transition: students in foster care, students experiencing homelessness, and students who are military dependents.
+Our office works to support the continuity of education of students in transition including: students in foster care, students experiencing homelessness, students who are military dependents, and students who have refugee status.

 The office serves more than 19,000 students each year, accounting for more than 14 percent of the total population of our entire district.
 A goal of this office is to ensure students receive a quality education during these transitional times.